message/iata/PT.md

 - This does not apply to passengers traveling on a direct flight to Azores or Madeira.
 3. Passengers traveling to Azores must complete a "Health Form upon arrival at the Azores" and a "Draft statement for inter-island travel" upon arrival; or
 - submit a "Questionnaire for Risk Assessment and Early Detection" before departure at <a href="https://mysafeazores.com/">https://mysafeazores.com/</a>
-4. Passengers traveling to Madeira must complete an epidemiological survey before departure at <a href="https://madeirasafe.com">https://madeirasafe.com</a> .
-This will generate a QR code which must be presented upon arrival.
-5. Passengers entering or transiting through Portugal must have:
+4. Passengers entering or transiting through Portugal must have:
 - a negative COVID-19 rapid antigen test taken at most 24 hours before departure from the first embarkation point; or
 - a negative COVID-19 NAAT, PCR or RT-PCR test taken at most 72 hours before departure from the first embarkation point; or
 - a COVID-19 vaccination certificate showing that they were fully vaccinated at least 14 days and at most 270 days before arrival.
 Vaccines accepted are: AstraZeneca (Vaxzevria), Janssen, Moderna (Spikevax), Nuvaxovid (Novavax) and Pfizer-BioNTech (Comirnaty); or